 I also love the teal range for its ability to play well with so many different neutrals.
 I keep an eye out for accessories that link teals and turquoises back to black, gray, brown, camel … even taupe and navy.
 Here are some examples:

-- Teal with charcoal gray – my own abalone shell necklace as color-link
+- Teal with charcoal gray – abalone shell necklace as color-link

-- Teal with navy blue – my own scarf as link
+- Teal with navy blue – challis scarf as link

-- Teal with black -my own scarf as link
+- Teal with black – small square scarf as link

 - Teal with caramel brown – print jersey as link